raysonlaroca/ufpr-alpr-dataset/README.md

 You may also be interested in our **new research**, where we considerably improved our ALPR system and provided labels for many images from public datasets:

-* R. Laroca, L. A. Zanlorensi, G. R. Gonçalves, E. Todt, W. R. Schwartz, D. Menotti, “An Efficient and Layout-Independent Automatic License Plate Recognition System Based on the YOLO Detector,” IET Intelligent Transport Systems, vol. 15, no. 4, pp. 483-503, 2021. [[Wiley]](https://doi.org/10.1049/itr2.12030) [[arXiv]](https://arxiv.org/abs/1909.01754)
+* R. Laroca, L. A. Zanlorensi, G. R. Gonçalves, E. Todt, W. R. Schwartz, D. Menotti, “*An Efficient and Layout-Independent Automatic License Plate Recognition System Based on the YOLO Detector*,” IET Intelligent Transport Systems, vol. 15, no. 4, pp. 483-503, 2021. [[Wiley]](https://doi.org/10.1049/itr2.12030) [[arXiv]](https://arxiv.org/abs/1909.01754)

 ## Additional Results